CONNECTIONS

 If you no longer require your connection to the NTS, you can choose to disconnect or decommission your connection.

-If you would like to disconnect or decommission your NTS connection, you will need to follow the A2O process by submitting the physical disconnection form.
+If you would like to disconnect or decommission your NTS connection, you will need to follow the A2O process and apply for a Disconnection, or a Disconnection & Decommissioning.